Benchmarking Web API Quality -- Revisited: Performance Findings

 \textbf{Conclusion.} Measuring latency of web APIs reveals severe implications for application developers.
-They cannot assume that latency remains constant over time and have to expect stark latency variance when accessing APIs across the globe.
+They cannot assume that latency remains constant over time (even on a short time scale, latency can increase by about 10x for a significant number of requests) and have to expect stark latency variance when accessing APIs across the globe (for a given API, the slowest region experiences on average 10x higher latency than the fastest one).
 If web APIs provide functionalities fundamental to an application, latency variation can have negative impacts on user attention~\cite{Nielsen:1994} or even result in lost business~\cite{Brutlag:2009}.
 This can be especially expected in cases where latency (temporarily) rises to multiple seconds.
 Application developers should consider mitigation strategies, as we discussed in previous work~\cite{paper_bermbach_api_benchmarking} and summarize in Section~\ref{sec:discussion_app-engineering}.